nicode-io/The_Starting_Point/README.md

 ---

-**BeCode** Web Developer Training
+### BeCode Intensive Bootcamp

-This project took place in my leearning path in BeCode (see below) to full stack web developer.
+In ten months, you have a wonderful opportunity to become a great Junior App & Web Developer.
+We are motivated by inclusion and the spirit of sharing!
-In seven months you have a wonderful luck to become a great web developer.
-Inclusion and share spirit is your daily feeling !
+The bootcamp aims at acquiring self-learning skills and mastering a junior web developer path, both frontend and backend.
+Support is provided by a team of great coaches who will guide you and help you overcome the various peaks of difficulty encountered.

-Give maximum to get maximum :rocket:
+Give maximum to get maximum 🚀

 ### Timeline
 [Discover the great timeline of my adventure to become a developer :calendar: Want to write your company name on it ?
 See collaboration section ;)](https://timelines.gitkraken.com/timeline/2e12cc334eb0406b84bf7a6339e666c4?range=2020-05-26_2020-06-27)